 Public lands are maintained for specific reasons ranging from high impact recreation to conservation.
-In the Colorado Plateau Semidesert, livestock grazing and strip mining have affected sensitive habitat.
+In the Nevada-Utah Mountains Semidesert, habitat has been fragmented by grazing, salinized by irrigation, and polluted by extensive mining.
 Less disturbed natural areas can be augmented with plantings of native plant species.
 Existing plantings around buildings and parking areas should be evaluated to determine if pollinator-friendly plants can be substituted or added to attract and support pollinators.
 Public land managers have a unique opportunity to use their plantings as an education tool to help others understand the importance of pollinators in the environment through signs, brochures, and public programs.